Plan Your Visit

 Group visits by a school or organization require advance registration and admission fees apply.
 Visit Education to learn more and register for a virtual tour, school-to-farm program, self-guided visit (small groups of 20 or fewer people attending from a school/organization) or an Insider’s Tour.

-Free to the public, except for special ticketed admission days
+Free to the public, except for special ticketed admission days and group visits

 Open Daily, year-round from 10:00AM – 5:00PM